 The fishes were divided into two groups in glass aquaria.
-Fish were divided into two groups in glass aquaria en fish were used for each group.
+Fish Ten fish were used for each group.
 Group I was exposed to commercial formulations of the pesticide.
-The commercial concentrations tested were 0.07μg/L for Profenofos (Curacron 50% EC), being the 1/10th of the 96h LC50 value.
+96 hrs LC50 for profenofos was found as 0.7μg/L and for the present study 1/10th of the 96h LC50 value was taken as sublethal concentration..
 Group II was maintained in pesticide free water to serve as control.

 Both the experimental and control fish were sacrificed every 7, 14 and 21 days.
 Immediately after decapitation the kidneys were removed and dropped into aqueous Bouin's fluid.
-After fixation for 24-30 hr, tissues were dehydrated through a graded series of ethanol, cleared in xylene and infiltrated in paraffin 4-6 μ thick sections were cut on rotary microtome and stained in counter stains (Haematoxylin and Eosin).
+After fixation for 24-30 hr, tissues were dehydrated through a graded series of ethanol, cleared in xylene and infiltrated in paraffin, 4-6μ thick sections were cut on rotary microtome and stained in counter stains (Haematoxylin & Eosin).
 Pathological lesions were examined under compound microscope.